 Availability templates allow schedulers to adjust a single resource's availability, or apply the same availability times to multiple resources in one go.

 To access an availability template, in the availability calendar select the "Day" view of the swimlane (from the time-span drop-down menu).
-Clicking on an availability template (the aqua blue blocks labeled "T") will bring up the "Availability Template" modal.
+Clicking on an availability template (the aqua blue blocks) will bring up the "Availability Template" modal.

 Within the modal, there are two tabs: "Template details" and "Resources."
-Dates, days, and times can be changed in the template details tab.
+The template name, dates, days, and times can be changed in the template details.
+Once the details are complete, click on the "Next" button to toggle over to the "Resources" tab.

 Figure 9.
 How to adjust the template details for a resource.